Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

-- Using the tines of a fork, make a traditional crosscut pattern in the top of each cookie.
-This adds the design along with flattening the cookies for better baking.
+- Using the tines of a fork, make a traditional cross-cut pattern in the top of each cookie.
+This adds the design and also flattens the cookies for better baking.

 - Place the cookie sheet in the oven and bake for 10 to 12 minutes.
 You will know that the cookies are done when the edges are a very light brown.